AxonIQ/reference-guide/extensions/spring-cloud.md

 This can for example be done by annotating the main class with `@EnableDiscoveryClient`.

 There are still quite a few customizable components.
-For some suggestions in that space, take a look at the following examples:
+For some suggestions, take a look at the following examples:

 {% tabs %}
 {% tab title="Custom Bean Configuration" %}